Piranesi (novel): Plot

 Piranesi discovers that 16 has entered the House, and leaves a message.
 Piranesi avoids reading 16's reply, but interactions with the Other reveal that she is a woman named Raphael.
 After learning that a rare confluence of tides will soon flood the middle level of the House, Piranesi leaves a warning for 16, and discovers a message from her asking "Are you Matthew Rose Sorensen?"
 Reading the name awakes Piranesi's memories of the modern world.

 Further research in Piranesi's journals reveals that someone has destroyed all entries relating to Ketterley.
 Piranesi pieces the destroyed pages back together from scraps he finds in gull nests, and learns the true story of how he came to the House: he was Matthew Rose Sorensen, a journalist writing a book about Arne-Sayles, revealed to be Piranesi's Prophet.
-When Sorensen went to interview Ketterley, Ketterley used a rite to imprison him in the House, where he slowly lost his memory and constructed a new identity which Ketterley mockingly named Piranesi.
+When Rose Sorensen went to interview Ketterley, Ketterley used a rite to imprison him in the House, where he slowly lost his memory and constructed a new identity which Ketterley mockingly named Piranesi.

 On the day of the flood, Piranesi confronts Ketterley with his reclaimed memories just as Raphael returns to find him.
 Ketterley tries to kill them both, but drowns in the floodwaters.
 After the water recedes, Raphael explains that she is a British police detective investigating disappearances related to Arne-Sayles, who revealed to her the rite necessary to enter the House out of spite for Ketterley.
 She asks Piranesi to return to his home world, where his family has been mourning his disappearance for all six years he has spent in the House.
 After long deliberation, he elects to leave.

 In an epilogue, the narrator has adjusted to living in his home world, but often returns to the House.
-The narrator allows Ritter and Raphael to visit the House from time to time, where he tends to Ketterley's body as he did to the other fourteen decedents.
-He reflects that he is no longer quite Sorensen or Piranesi, but must construct a third identity from the remnants of the other two.
-He accepts the modern world as an extension of the House's divinity after beginning to encounter the statue's subjects in his daily life.
+He brings Ritter to visit the House, tends to Ketterley's body as he did to the other thirteen decedents, and accompanies Raphael during her own exploration of the House.
+He reflects that he is no longer quite Rose Sorensen or Piranesi, but must construct a third identity from the remnants of the other two.
+He accepts the modern world as an extension of the House's divinity after beginning to encounter the statues' subjects in his daily life.